ALICE Training & Response

-In preparation and in partnership with the Duluth Police Department and St. Louis County Sheriff's Office, the Duluth School District is adopting the ALICE model.
+In preparation and in partnership with the Duluth Police Department and St. Louis County Sheriff's Office, the Duluth School District uses the ALICE model.
 ALICE is an acronym for Alert, Lockdown, Inform, Counter, and Evacuate and is endorsed by federal, state and local law enforcement officials.

-The district’s current lock down model is to turn off lights, minimize sound, and move away from windows.
+The previous lock down model included turning off lights, minimizing sound, and moving away from windows.
 ALICE provides additional strategies that can be considered.
 ALICE trains staff and students to make informed decisions during an active threat, remove as many people as possible from the danger zone, and provides options so those involved will have the best chance of surviving.

 ALICE is most successful when implemented in phases: